-One of my favourite things to do when visiting a new city is eat my way through it by trying all the food they have to offer.
-Cities are often awesome hubs for foodies because the multiculturalism brings so much to the table, literally, and San Francisco definitely did not disappoint in the food department.
+One of my favourite things to do when visiting a new city is to make my way through it by trying all the food they have to offer.
+Cities are often awesome hubs for foodies because multiculturalism brings so much to the table, literally, on my trip to San Francisco, the food scene definitely did not disappoint in the food department.

 All our stops were unique and different, plus all the food was excellent (the most important thing).
+This tour truly was the cherry on top of a great trip to San Francisco.
 I liked how our guide selected a good mix of places, for example, we had a pub, a candy shop, a modern/newer restaurant, and a classic pizza joint which was more well known in the city.
 Here are the places we had the chance to experience:

 Mario’s Bohemian Cigar Store Cafe is a cute pub that has been in the area since God knows when and is a landmark to locals.
 Surprisingly this cute little cafe and pub serves fantastic sandwiches on fresh bread.

 Acquolina was the more modern restaurant in the area with beautiful interior design and fantastic Italian eats, alongside a lengthy wine list.
 We had bruschetta at this stop!